-I am an art producer, activist, an artist and a doula.
+I am an art producer, curator, activist, an artist and a birth doula.
 I am a listener as much as an instigator.
 I thinks collectively and I bring people together.
-I have made of my beliefs an international movement for social change and women’s rights advocacy.
+I have made of my beliefs an international movement for social change and womxn’s rights advocacy.

-I am the founder and creative director of Procreate Project, a visionary and pioneering arts organisation supporting contemporary artists who are mothers for the last seven years.
+I am the founder and creative director of Procreate Project, a visionary and pioneering arts organisation supporting contemporary artists who are (m)others for the last eight years.

-Procreate Project is a socio-cultural movement that is now on the verge of being recognised as an arts institution.
-It was born out of the personal inspiration of my pregnancy and the shocking reality of lack of support and representation that force women outside of the creative industries.
+Procreate Project is a socio-cultural movement and non-for profit arts institution.
+It was born out of the personal inspiration of my pregnancy and the shocking reality of lack of support and representation that force womxn outside of the creative industries.

 Creative Directorship and New models